darrench3140/RAG-Ollama/flask-backend/README.md

 ### Ollama

 Before running, ensure that ollama has been installed.
 If not, please install it [here](https://ollama.com/download).
-After that you **must** run `ollama serve` to start Ollama server on your machine.

 We will be using `mistral` as the base LLM model and `nomic-embed-text` as the embedding model in this project.